Rail Corrugation

 Laser Triangulation System

 An optical, contactless measurement system designed for detailed analysis of rail surface corrugation.
-It uses a combination of lasers and high-resolution cameras to detect wavelength-based surface defects with high precision and stability.
+It combines lasers and high-resolution cameras to detect wavelength-based surface defects with high precision and stability.

 A lightweight, fully automated trolley for non-contact rail corrugation inspection.